daved01/ragcore/README.md

 ### Changing defaults

-In the previous section it was shown how to configure the app with the configuration file.
-If anything is missing, defaults are used (with the exception of the document name).
-These defaults, along with other constants, are defined in the file `constants.py`.
-Here you can for example change the base path for the database, or point to a different configuration file.
+In the previous section, we covered configuring the app using the configuration file.
+Any missing configurations default to default values (excluding the document name).
+These defaults, alongside other constants, are specified in the `constants.py` file.
+In this file, you have the flexibility to modify parameters such as the base path for the database or point to an alternative configuration file.

 ### Add a large language model